Randomization: Testing a Claim About a MeanIn Exercises 9–12, use... | Channels for Pearson+

 Randomization

 Randomization is a statistical technique used to assign subjects to different groups in a way that eliminates bias.
-This process ensures that each participant has an equal chance of being placed in any group, which helps to create comparable groups and allows for valid inferences about the population.
-In hypothesis testing, randomization can be used to simulate the distribution of a test statistic under the null hypothesis.
+It ensures that each participant has an equal chance of being placed in any group, which helps to create comparable groups and allows for valid inferences about the effects of treatments or interventions.
+This method is crucial in hypothesis testing, particularly when assessing claims about population means.

 Recommended video: